Until I made this fabulous dish of vegan enchiladas I must confess to not really knowing what they were!

 - Perfect for a dinner party!

 I’d love to know what you think of these fabulous vegan enchiladas!
-Let us know in the comments.
+Let us know in the comments and please rate the recipe too, thanks!

-And if you haven’t already – subscribe to our mailing list!
+And if you haven’t already sign up to our email list.
 Not only will you receive a fabulous free ebook containing 10 gorgeous recipes, but you’ll also keep updated with all the latest recipes posted to the blog.
 Too cool!Print

 Savory and filling vegan enchiladas stuffed with roasted butternut squash and black beans in a rich tomato sauce and topped with avocado, cilantro and cashew cream.